zoom/videosdk-workshop/README.md

         const navigate = useNavigate();
   ```
   - The function `joinSession` that joins the session, creates a variable called `stream` and one called `userId`
-  - The function `endSession` that destroys the session and navigates back to the home page
+  - The function `endSession` that leaves the session and navigates back to the home page
   - a button that calls `joinSession` when clicked
   - a button that calls `endSession` when clicked
   - App.js should now additionally render the `Session` component, with the path `/session`